pndaly/ARTN-ORP/README.md

         `% sed 's/__myhost__/127\.0\.0\.1/g' >> /etc/apache2/sites-available/orp.conf` (or whatever IP address you have)
     * Enable the site via *Apache2* in the usual way

+## IERS Updates

+Sometime during 2019 astropy/astroplan broke due to the IERS ephemeris server at USNO going offline.
+To fix this, we provide a cron job that updates the ephemeris from another source.
+The file `${ARTN_CRON}/iers.update.sh` contains the crontab entry to show how to do this or the file can be run directly.
+We find that once per week is sufficient.

 ## RTS2 Users Only

 You should *copy* `${ORP_SRC}/telescopes/rts2_config.template.json` and edit the copy to suit your site: